ssbgp/simulator/README.md

 An event-driven routing simulator for Self-Stable BGP (SS-BGP).
 It is also capable to run the well known Border Gateway Protocol (BGP).

-# TODO describe the simulator a bit more

 ## Prerequisites

 The simulator is a java application, thus it requires the Java Runtime Environment (JRE) to run (version 8 or above).
 See the instructions on how to install the JRE on [Linux](https://docs.oracle.com/javase/8/docs/technotes/guides/install/linux_jre.html#CFHBJIIG), [Windows](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jre_install.html#CHDEDHAJ), and [macOS](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jre.html).